Positively Productive Pad Practice

 Are you stuck at home without a drum set, but you still have the insatiable desire to further develop your drumming skills?
 Do you possess a practice pad and a pair of sticks?
 Well then, here’s some good news…

 There are actually LOTS of really effective ways to use a practice pad to improve and push fundamentals such as technique, coordination, and chops overall (ability to play with confidence).
-So here are a few exercises that can scale in difficulty according to your abilities.
+So, here are a few exercises that can scale in difficulty according to your abilities.
+These will help you hone your skills in between your drum lessons at our music school near Somerville.

 Technique: Double strokes & 3-stroke snap